Metars Genesis (MRS) Price: Price Index and Live Chart | The Block

-Metars Genesis (MRS) currently has a price of $1.12 and is down -1.73% over the last 24 hours.
-The cryptocurrency is ranked 412 with a market cap of $70.3M.
-Over the last 24 hours, it saw $70.3K of trading volume.
+Metars Genesis (MRS) currently has a price of £0.90 and is up 0.22% over the last 24 hours.
+The cryptocurrency is ranked 414 with a market cap of £55.8M.
+Over the last 24 hours, it saw £55.2K of trading volume.
 The token has a circulating supply of 62.9M tokens out of a total supply of 1B tokens.

 Metars Genesis (MRS) is an Ethereum-based cryptocurrency token.